ElGeroIngles/invisible-minecarts-mc/README.md

 > ```mcfunction
 > tag @e remove invminecarts.not_this_minecart
 > ```
-> This is because after unistalling it, the datapack will try again to modify all minecarts to make them invisible (because it is a tick function) so to ignore the minecarts it gives them a tag, so for the datapack to work again you need to remove it.
+> This is because after uninstalling it, the datapack will try again to modify all minecarts to make them invisible (because it is a tick function) so to ignore the minecarts it gives them a tag, so for the datapack to work again you need to remove it.

 ## Contribution